DaveMcEwan/dmpvl/prj/rsm-RV32I/README.md

    simple output timing constraints.
 8. All inputs must go straight from flops, not driving any logic, to give simple input timing constraints.
-9. At least one implementation, assumed to be faithful to the diagram, must be formally verified.
+9. At least one implementation, assumed to be faithful to the diagram, should be formally verified.
    Other implementation netlists can be checked with a logical equivalence check.
+   Intend to use yosys-sbt.

 The design intended to be educational and easy to visualize in a diagram.
 It is not optimized for small size, fast clockrate, low power usage, or high